LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 Now, we can call this API endpoint like this: `/api/properties/1?adults=3&children=2`.

-Next, we get to showing the main topic of this lesson: showing **facilities**.
+Next, we get to show the main topic of this lesson: showing **facilities**.

 Of course, we can load them with the relationship, right?